Medical and Healthcare Education MSc

 Course highlights

-- Professional accreditation – Higher Education Academy (HEA) accredited
+• Professional accreditation – our MSc is accredited by the Higher Education Academy (HEA)

 Course overview

-Designed to reflect the current trends and practices in health professions education, the Masters is aligned to the UK Professional Standards Framework for Higher Education allowing you to apply for Fellowship of the Higher Education Academy.
+Designed to reflect the current trends and practices in health professions education, the MSc in medical education is aligned to the UK Professional Standards Framework for Higher Education, allowing you to apply for Fellowship of the Higher Education Academy.

 This course can also be taken as a PG Cert with the option of topping up to a full Masters course.